 From the Santa Fe Depot, you can Get transfers to almost any destination in the San Diego Area.
 The MTS Has a very handy route Planner that you can use to plan your Trip.

-How to Get Around San Francisco?
+How to Get Around San Diego?

 Taxicabs, Uber, and Lyft From the San Diego Airport, SAN, and Around the San Diego, California, Area

 Fortunately, taxicabs that depart from the airport have regulated fares, so you will never be gouged by an unscrupulous cab driver, though the cost to take a cab is still pricey.
 The initial fee is $2.80 and $3 per mile.
 Taxi rides from SAN to Downtown San Diego hotels are roughly $20 plus a tip, and the fare to Coronado is about $30 plus a tip.
 Limousines are not regulated, so be careful as fares will vary.

 For both taxis and limos, ask for a flat rate upfront, when traveling about San Diego, so there is never a surprise.
 You will find taxi stands outside of your hotel and at many shopping centers, so you will never be left stranded if taxicabs are your preferred mode of travel while on a San Diego vacation or a business trip.
 If you do need to call for a taxi, the most dependable providers in San Diego come in a variety of colors: Orange Cab, Silver Cabs, and Yellow Cab.